Merkoba/Harambe/README.md

 ## Installation

+Clone this repo.

+This can be done with `git clone --depth=1 https://github.com/Merkoba/Harambe harambe`.

+Go inside the new dir, then go inside `server`.

+This can be done with `cd harambe/server`.

-Make a virtual env and install requirements.
+Make a `virtual env`.

+This can be done with `python -m venv venv`.

+Install the requirements.

+This can be done with `venv/bin/pip install -r requirements.txt`.

+Run `venv/bin/python schema.py` to prepare the database.

+Run `venv/bin/python add_admin.py username password` to add yourself as the first admin.

 Read [this](#config) to see how to configure it.

-Run `venv/bin/python schema.py` to prepare the database.

-Run `venv/bin/python add_admin.py` to add yourself as the first admin.

-Run with gunicorn with this systemd service:
+To run in `production` with `gunicorn` use this this `systemd service`:

 ```
 [Unit]